-- During curettage, your doctor uses a small tool to pierce the bump and scrape it off the skin.
+- During curettage, the doctor pierces the bump and scrapes it off the skin with a small tool.

-- During laser therapy, your doctor uses a laser to destroy each bump.
+- During laser therapy, the doctor uses a laser to destroy each bump.

-- During topical therapy, your doctor applies creams containing acids or chemicals to the bumps to induce peeling of the top layers of the skin.
+- During topical therapy, the doctor applies creams containing acids or chemicals to the bumps to induce peeling of the top layers of the skin.
 Topical therapy creams may contain iodine and salicylic acid, tretinoin, cantharidin (a blistering agent that a doctor usually applies), and imiquimod (T cell modifier)

 These techniques can be painful and cause scarring for some people.
 Anesthesia may also be necessary during the procedure.

 Since these methods involve treating each bump, a procedure may require more than one session.
-If you have many large bumps, re-treatment may be necessary every three to six weeks until the bumps disappear.
+If you have many large bumps, additional treatment may be necessary every three to six weeks until the bumps disappear.
 New bumps may appear as the existing ones heal.

 In some cases, your doctor may prescribe the following medications: